WHAT IS PELVIC ORGAN PROLAPSE?

 Rectal Prolapse - develops when the rectum protrudes outside the anus.

 Living with prolapse can be a challenge, both physically and emotionally, as the symptoms can disrupt day-to-day life.
-A doctor can usually diagnosis pelvic floor disorders by performing a pelvic exam, along with other tests, to determine how well the bladder and rectum are functioning.
-These procedures may help doctors determine the best treatment.
+When visiting a Urologist, the doctor can usually diagnosis pelvic floor disorders by performing a pelvic exam, along with other tests, to determine how well the bladder and rectum are functioning.
+These procedures can help doctors determine the best treatment.
 If a woman has a problem with passage of urine or urinary incontinence, doctors may use a flexible scope to view the inside of the bladder (Cystoscopy) or the urethra (Urethroscopy).
 Also the amount of urine the bladder can hold without leakage and the rate of urine flow may be measured.

 TREATMENT OPTIONS FOR PELVIC PROLAPSE